RomiSinizkey/web-programming-chatroom/README.md

 - The project follows the academic requirements of the course

 - Rendering is performed using EJS templates
+-
+---
+## 🧠 Design Decisions & Limitations

+- WebSockets were intentionally not used, according to course requirements
+- The database layer is fully handled via Sequelize ORM
+- Client-side state is minimal; the server is the single source of truth
+- The application is intended for local development only
 ---

 ### ✅ Summary